It’s important that a woman receives adequate care and treatment during her pregnancy and, later, during her labor and delivery.

 Shoulder Dystocia and Erb’s Palsy

-Physical injuries, such as shoulder dystocia and Erb’s palsy, may result from a difficult labor where the child’s shoulders are lodged behind the mother’s pelvic bones.
+Physical injuries, such as Erb’s palsy, may result from a difficult labor where the child’s shoulders are lodged behind the mother’s pelvic bones.

 In this situation, it is up to healthcare providers to extract the child from the mother’s birth canal carefully.
 Failure to do so may result in serious injuries to the nerves in the child’s arm and a subsequent injury.